- Yale University School of Medicine - MD

 - University of Michigan - Fellowship in Cardiovascular Disease

 - University of Michigan - Research Fellowship, Robert Wood Johnson Foundation Clinical Scholars Program

-Dr. Zachary Goldberger is a faculty member in the Division of Cardiovascular Medicine within the Department of Medicine.
-As a core faculty member in the section of Electrophysiology, Dr. Goldberger specializes in noninvasive electrophysiology and electrocardiography.
+Dr. Zachary Goldberger is a faculty member in the Division of Cardiovascular Medicine/Electrophysiology within the Department of Medicine.
+He is the Program Director for the Cardiovascular Medicine fellowship, and the Associate Program Director for the clinical cardiac electrophysiology fellowship.
+Dr. Goldberger specializes in noninvasive electrophysiology and electrocardiography.
 As a medical educator, Dr. Goldberger engages in formal teaching of medical students, residents, and cardiology fellows, and lectures annually in the field of electrocardiography and syncope at national meetings.
 He has served on writing committees for several clinical practice guidelines and serves on editorial boards for journals including Circulation, JAMA Internal Medicine, and the Journal of Electrocardiology.
-He is also involved in exam development through the American Board of Internal Medicine, and serves on several national committees through the American College of Cardiology (ACC) and American Heart Association (AHA).
-During his previous appointment as a faculty member at the University of Washington, Dr. Goldberger was awarded the Dr. Paul B. Beeson Teaching Award, the Cardiology Teaching Excellence Award, the “Honor Your Physician” clinical care award, and was named as a Teaching Scholar.
-He has also received the American Heart Association Max Harry Weil Award for Resuscitation Science.
+He is also involved in exam development through the American Board of Internal Medicine, and serves on several national committees through the ACC and AHA.
 Dr. Goldberger is a Fellow of the American College of Physicians (FACP), the American Heart Association (FAHA), the American College of Cardiology (FACC), and the Heart Rhythm Society (FHRS).